 This part of the island is known for famous snorkeling around the Blue Bay lagoon area.
 With close proximity to the airport, it is good for a stop on your first or last day in Mauritius.

 Blue Bay – Often described as one of the best beaches in Mauritius, this was the only beach we felt unsafe at with unfriendly locals.
-There were also many boats in close proximity to the swimming area.
+There were also many boats in near to the swimming area.
 We would recommend to come here to set off for a snorkel trip, but not a day at the beach.

 La Cambuse – Close to Blue Bay, this is a very clean and quiet beach.
 It is a bit off the main road past the airport, and should not be missed.